STOLYPIN: Political stalemate leaves battlefield with casting vote

 There has been, after all, another apparent shift in Putin's intent.
 His ideal goal is presumably still the subjugation of Ukraine, but even the most optimistic Kremlin hawk must realise that, for the moment at least, this is not a credible goal.
 Instead, just as he abandoned his 'thunder run' on Kyiv when it became clear that could not succeed and instead refocused on the south-east, now he is in effect abandoning any great hope of winning his war on a grand scale, and instead seeking to avoid losing it.

 The annexations and the mobilisation are, after all, two sides of the same coin.
-The troops that are being harvested will be poor ones, under-motivated, undertrained, and under-equipped.
+The troops that are being harvested will be poor ones, under-motivated, undertrained and under-equipped.
 These are not the forces which, for now, could launch any kind of new offensive.
-Instead, the hope must be that they could at least hold the line, slow or block further Ukrainian advances this autumn and avoid a general collapse of the Russian forces.
+Instead, the hope must be that they could at least hold the line, slow or block further Ukrainian advances this autumn and avoid a general collapse of Russian forces.

 The first 'mobiks' are simply being thrown into the war, replenishing units that have taken heavy casualties.
 Others are being used to form wholly new units, but these will not be deployable until the end of the year at the earliest.
-Maybe then, Putin might hope to regain the initiative on the battlefield - though this is hardly likely - but above all he is hoping that time is his ally.
+Maybe then Putin might hope to regain the initiative on the battlefield – though this is hardly likely – but above all he is hoping that time is his ally.

 Two Wars